boorch/HelmUnityPlugin/Assets/Helm/README.txt

 ## Known Issues

-When same note is turned on in HelmController in a row with automatic off.
-Helm doesn't restart waiting.
 Note hiccup when sequencer loops because all notes after length play at once.
 On low powered machines, making game full screen in Unity makes audio glitchy, even when dsp usage very low.
 Low refresh time for playhead updates.